everit-org/authentication-oauth2-ri-ecm/README.md

 This filter is applied on all (/*) requests received by the Jetty Connector.
-It determines if there is an authenticated resource Id (that were added by the `OAuth2AuthenticationServlet` previously) is assigned to the current session and executes the authenticated action (`chain.doFilter(request, response);`) in the name of it.
-Using this filter the `AuthenticationContext.getCurrentResourceId()` will return the resource Id assigned to the logged in user.
+It determines if there is an authenticated resource Id (that were added by the `OAuth2AuthenticationServlet`) is assigned to the current session and executes the authenticated action (`chain.doFilter(request, response);`) in the name of it.
+Using this filter the `AuthenticationContext.getCurrentResourceId()` will return the resource Id assigned to the logged in user later on the stack.

 ```
 session-filter;url-pattern=/*;filter:=(service.pid=org.everit.osgi.authentication.http.session.SessionAuthentication.18d78085-28e4-4b8b-990d-4ac424a585d0)